Zenchiyu/POLAR-background-prediction/logbook/README.md

 - Completely removed old jupyter notebooks and src files in `../notebooks`.
 - Modified `../notebooks/README.md` with some information on how to get to these old notebooks.
 - Updated documentation with a new description of the notebooks folder and some description how to specify the loss function from `../config/trainer.yaml`
+- Cleaning `../notebooks/results.ipynb` and added interactive plots using ipywidgets.
+However, there was an issue with file size going from 1 mb to 1 gb...

 ### Some interesting links